fditraglia/Econ103Public/index.md

 ### R Tutorials from past semesters
-These are the R tutorials that I used in past semesters. they do not correspond perfectly the R material that we will cover this semester, but there is a large amount of overlap.
+These are the R tutorials that I used in past semesters.
+They do not correspond exactly the R material that we will cover this semester, but there is a large amount of overlap.
 For details of the R material we will cover this semester see Piazza and "R Tutorials" above.
 - [R Tutorial #1](./Rtutorials/Rtutorial1.html)
 - [R Tutorial #2](./Rtutorials/Rtutorial2.html)